History of the Anglo-Egyptian Sudan: Indirect rule

 Sudan was relatively quiet in the late 1920s and 1930s.
-During this period, the colonial government favored indirect rule, which allowed the British to govern through indigenous leaders.
+During this period, the colonial government favored indirect rule, which allowed Britain to govern through indigenous leaders.

 In Sudan, the traditional leaders were the shaykhs (of villages, tribes, and districts) in the north and tribal chiefs in the south.
 The British first delegated judicial powers to shaykhs to enable them to settle local disputes; then, gradually, they allowed the shaykhs to administer local government under the supervision of British district commissioners.
 The number of Sudanese recognizing these leaders and the degree of authority they wielded varied considerably.

 The mainstream of political development, represented by other local leaders and Khartoum's educated elite, disapproved of indirect rule.
 In their view, it prevented the country's unification, exacerbated tribalism in the north, and in the south served to buttress a less-advanced society against Arab influence.
 Indirect rule also implied government decentralization, which alarmed the educated elite who had careers in the central administration and envisioned an eventual transfer of power from British colonial authorities to their class.

-Nationalists and the Khatmiyyah opposed indirect rule, but the Ansar (or followers of the Mahdi) supported the British approach since many of them enjoyed positions of local authority.
+Nationalists and the Khatmiyyah opposed indirect rule, but the Ansar (the followers of the Mahdi) supported the British approach since many of them enjoyed positions of local authority.

 Britain's policy towards the South

 From the beginning of the Anglo-Egyptian condominium, the British sought to modernize Sudan by applying European technology to its underdeveloped economy and by replacing its authoritarian institutions with ones that adhered to liberal English traditions.

-Southern Sudan's remote and undeveloped provinces—Equatoria, Bahr al Ghazal, and Upper Nile—received little official attention until after World War I, however, except for efforts to suppress tribal warfare and the slave trade.
+Southern Sudan's remote and undeveloped provinces—Equatoria, Bahr al Ghazal, and Upper Nile—received little official attention until after World War I, except for efforts to suppress tribal warfare and the slave trade.
 The British justified this policy by claiming that the south was not ready for exposure to the modern world.
 To allow the south to develop along indigenous lines, the British, therefore, closed the region to outsiders.
 As a result, the south remained isolated.
 A few Arab merchants controlled the region's limited commercial activities while Arab bureaucrats administered whatever laws existed.
 Christian missionaries, who operated schools and medical clinics, provided limited social services in southern Sudan.

 The earliest Christian missionaries were the Verona Fathers, a Roman Catholic religious order that had established southern missions before the Mahdiyah.
 Other missionary groups active in the south included Presbyterians from the United States and the Anglican Church Missionary Society.
 There was no competition among these missions, largely because they maintained separate areas of influence.
 The government eventually subsidized the mission schools that educated southerners.
 Because mission graduates usually succeeded in gaining posts in the provincial civil service, many northerners regarded them as tools of British imperialism.
 The few southerners who received higher training attended schools in British East Africa (present-day Kenya, Uganda, and Tanzania) rather than in Khartoum, thereby exacerbating the north–south division.